microsoft/InnerEye-CreateDataset/commandline_args.md

 ## `--groundTruthDescendingPriority`: Controls the order of structures when making the dataset mutually exclusive

 The priority mapping for structures, to ensure they are mutually exclusive.
 Only structures with names in this set will be uded in the resulting dataset.
-Special case: if names are prefixed by "+", structures with those names will be included, but mutual usion will not be enforced between those structures and any others.
+Special case: if names are prefixed by "+", structures with those names will be included, but mutual inclusion will not be enforced between those structures and any others.

 Example: `--groundTruthDescendingPriority seminalvesicles;prostate;bladder;femur_l;femur_r;rectum;external`